1EdTech/openbadges-specification/ob_v3p0/readme.md

 ## Editing the ob_v3p0.lines file

 The [ob_v3p0.lines](ob_v3p0.lines) file has the complete data model in a plain text format.
 The format is explained in [lines.md](lines.md).
-IMS provides a tool to update the data model in the MDM service and browse the data model in a web page.
+IMS provides a tool to update the data model in the MPS and browse the data model in a web page.
 This tool makes it fairly easy to detect errors prior to committing changes and updating the IMS Base Document.

-### Other tricks of the custom Respec plug-in
+### Validating examples

 In addition to rendering a normative data model, the plugin can also validate examples against the JSON Schema for the example.
 Any schema errors will be displayed in the rendered example.
 You can request schema validation by decorating the example with a `data-schema` attribute where the value is the `id` of the class.
 ```html